zlataovce/JDA-Chewtils/README.md

 ## JDA-Chewtils
 JDA-Chewtils is a fork of [JDA-Utilities](https://github.com/JDA-Applications/JDA-Utilities) which is a series of tools and utilities for use with [JDA](https://github.com/DV8FromTheWorld/JDA) to assist in bot creation.

+## Support

+If you're needing help or want to help, feel free to hop onto the [#jda-chewtils](https://discord.gg/SUGVxJpg8r) channel on my server.

+Please do NOT use the official JDA server for help with this fork.

 ## Packages

 Since JDA-Utilities 2.x, the library has been split into multiple modular projects,